IBMStreams/sample.edge-app-control/README.md

 # sample.edge-app-control

-The objective of this sample is to illustrate the steps involved with developing an SPL application for the Edge.
+The objective of this sample is to illustrate the steps involved with developing an Streams Programming Language (SPL) application for the Edge.
 It will start with the application SPL source code, proceed to the application build process, followed by deployment (including configuration) to the edge nodes, and finish with examining the runtime output.

 The sample will also show how the runtime behavior of a Streams Edge application can be configured at deployment time via the following two mechanisms.